kashisau/api-server/views/api/v1/auth/tokens.md

 * `offset_invalid` - The supplied `offset` attribute was out of bounds.
 * `sort_type_invalid` - An unrecognised sort type was requested.
 * `sort_order_invalid` - The `sortOrder` was neither `asc` nor `desc`.

+### `GET` tokens/:authentication-token [AccessLevel 1]

+Validates an authentication, returning information about its issue and validity.